Florida Medicaid Eligibility Income Test

-The first step used by Florida Medicaid in determining eligibility is to calculate an applicant’s gross monthly income, not the net amount the applicant receives after taxes and/or Medicare Part B premiums are deducted.
-Only the applicant’s income is counted; a well-spouse’s income is not.
+The first step to determine if you are eligible for Medicaid is by taking our Medicaid Eligibility Income Test.
+We calculate an applicant’s gross monthly income, not the net amount the applicant receives after taxes and Medicare Part B premiums were deducted.
+Only the applicant’s income counts; a well-spouses income does not.

-While each state implements Medicaid guidelines differently, Florida is known as a “Income Cap” state.
-This means that if an applicant’s gross income exceeds $2,313 per month, they would not pass the income test, nor qualify for Medicaid.
+While each state implements Medicaid guidelines differently, Florida is known as an “Income Cap” state.
+If an applicant’s gross income exceeds $2,313 per month, they will not pass the income test, nor qualify for Medicaid.
 However, since 1993, there is now a way to qualify even if the gross income exceeds the cap.